KanikaMishra9/Assignment/Readme.md

 - Run pod install in your terminal(open terminal -> set path to your repository's directory -> run pod install)
 - Replace your Google API Key in constant file with "GOOGLE_API_KEY"
 - Replace Your Fabric API Key in info.plist with "FABRIC_API_KEY"(if you want to use crashlytics)
+- If you are getting issues with code then follow these steps:

+    1. Use pod deintegrate
+    2. Delete all pod remains files - Podfile.lock, Pods, <Project>.xcworkspace
+    3. open <Project>.xcodeproj
+    4. Remove Pods project on left side
+    5. Try pod install

 # Support Version